-- · Improve our operational and technical execution, customer satisfaction and implementation speed. - · Expand Rail Inspection Portal and Automated Logistics Information System with current and future customers in Rail, Logistics and U.S. Government sectors. - · Offer both CAPEX (one-time sale) and Subscription pricing models that seek to increase recurring revenue and improve profitability. - · Form strategic partnerships that improve market access and credibility. - · Improve policy, processes, and toolsets to become a viable platform for internal growth and for mergers and acquisitions. - · Thoughtfully execute mergers and acquisitions to expand offerings and/or capabilities. - · Promote a performance-based work force where employees enjoy their work and are incentivized to excel and innovate.
+- · Significantly grow our revenue for 2025 and beyond by engaging in additional markets for data center deployment and associated power delivery. - Achieve breakeven and profitability in 2025 by rationalizing our operating costs over a larger revenue base. - Form strategic partnerships that improve market access and credibility. - Improve policy, processes, and toolsets to become a viable platform for internal growth and for mergers and acquisitions. - · Thoughtfully execute mergers and acquisitions to expand offerings and/or capabilities. - Promote a performance-based workforce where employees enjoy their work and are incentivized to excel and innovate.